YenniLee/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 If the egg does not break, move into the upper half, drop the lower half, and set a a new middle point in the upper half.
 Repeat the process to see if the egg breaks.

 I think this is a decent solution if the there are a lot of floors.
-If the building only ad very few floors, iterative search is probably better.
+If the building only has a few floors, iterative search is probably better.

 binary search runtime: O(log(n))